mush42/optispeech/README.md

         └── ...
 ```

-You can use the `preprocess_dataset` script to prepare the dataset for training:
+Use the `preprocess_dataset` script to prepare the dataset for training:

 ```bash
 $ python3 -m optispeech.tools.preprocess_dataset --help